Terms and conditions

 All Clanton did last summer was earn back-to-back top-10 finishes on the PGA Tour, proving that the best college kids aren’t all that far removed from golf’s big leagues.

-This round went to Clanton, who earned a 3 and 2 win for one of the Seminoles’ two full points, but you get the feeling these two will be running into one other on some big stages for years to come.
+This round went to Clanton, who earned a 3 and 2 win for one of the Seminoles’ two full points, but you get the feeling these two will be running into one another on some big stages for years to come.

 Bacha was trailing Florida State’s Tyler Weaver, a sophomore from England and No. 73 in the WAGR, 1-down through 16 holes when Auburn clinched the victory.
 Weaver won all three of his matches in Florida State’s run to a runnerup finish in the NCAA Championship last spring at La Costa.